SPIRITUALITY,

 PHILOSOPHY 101

-Philosophy is essentially the 'love of wisdom', and a specific discipline dealing with the rational, abstract, and methodical consideration of reality as a whole, or of fundamental dimensions of human existence and experience.
+It is the discipline devoted to the rational, abstract, and systematic study of reality as a whole and the fundamental questions of human existence and experience.

 PHILOSOPHERS WHO SHAPED OUR UNDERSTANDING